aknrdureegaesr/CXF-MTOM-streaming-regression/README.markdown

-This demonstrates a regression in MTOM streaming in Apache CXF.
+This demonstrates a regression in MTOM streaming in Apache CXF, recently fixed.

 ## What you run